-The US benchmark, West Texas Intermediate for September delivery, rose five cents to $97.93 while Brent for September gained 17 cents to $105.01 in late-morning trade.
+The US benchmark, West Texas Intermediate for October delivery, rose 20 cents to $93.55 while Brent crude for October gained 13 cents $102.78 in late-morning trade.

-Oil prices have seen a build in risk premium in recent months over armed insurgencies in crude producers Iraq and Libya, as well as Ukraine, a key conduit for Russian energy exports to Europe.
+The oil market is continuing to monitor geopolitical tensions in crude producers Iraq and Libya as well as Ukraine, a key conduit for Russian gas exports to Europe.

 “Support from geopolitical tensions in Ukraine and Libya have countered ample supplies and anticipated weak demand,” Singapore's United Overseas Bank said in a note.